trunk-rs/trunk/site/content/assets.md

 application.
 This is enabled by default, but can be overridden using the `data-integrity` attribute.
 See the different asset types.

-The following value are available:
+The following values are available:

   * `none`
   * `sha256`